Alderley Edge: Roads

 After several decades of discussion, a 5 km, north-to-south A34 Alderley Edge bypass was constructed (officially named Melrose Way) to the west of Alderley Edge to relieve the congestion in the village.
 It starts at the Harden roundabout at the end of the Wilmslow bypass and goes west of Alderley Edge, then rejoins the A34 close to the entrance of Alderley Park.

-The £56 million project was carried out by Birse Civils and was officially opened by the Chancellor of the Exchequer and MP for Alderley Edge, George Osborne, on 19 November 2010.
+The £56 million project was carried out by Birse Civils and was officially opened by the Chancellor of the Exchequer and local MP, George Osborne, on 19 November 2010.